-The center’s inaugural exhibit, which is slated to open in Spring 2022, will educate guests on the history of Lakeland’s railroad industry through interactive touch screens, artifacts, narratives, and traditional displays.
+The center’s inaugural exhibit, “Ties That Bind: 1880-1925,” educates guests on the history of Lakeland’s railroad industry, incorporation, and key players (think: Pipkin, Drane, Rochelle, Munn, and more) through interactive touch screens, artifacts, narratives, and traditional displays.

-- A new DIY Digitize Space will allow residents to convert videotapes, cassette tapes, and photographs into a digital format.
+Also in the History Room is the new DIY Digitize Space, which allows residents to convert videotapes, cassette tapes, and photographs into a digital format.